The pre-med advisors are:

 “Drs.
 Nikki Hughes and Kelli Sapp were my most impactful professors at HPU.
 Dr. Hughes’ enthusiasm toward her field and her students made learning biology genuinely enjoyable for me.
 And she always encouraged us to be creative, which can be a unique thing to find in a science teacher.
 Dr. Sapp was my pre-medical advisor, so she helped me navigate through the entire med school application process, and was basically my surrogate therapist whenever I needed some encouragement!”

-Application to medical schools can be made after satisfactory completion of a minimum of three years of undergraduate study (90-96 semester hours).
+Application to medical schools can be made after satisfactory completion of a minimum of three years of undergraduate study (90-96 credits).
 However, the majority of students accepted for medical study have already earned a bachelor’s degree.
-Any area of concentration may be chosen as a major, provided the requisite foundation in natural science and mathematics has been obtained.

 It is essential that each student planning to seek admission to a school of medicine be aware of the specific admission requirements for that particular medical school.
 Requirements vary.
 Full information is available in the annual publication of the Association of American Medical Colleges, Medical School Admission Requirements.

 Below are some of the medical programs that HPU students have shown interest in and any differences in their prerequisites: